IRANDON/IRANDON/README.md

 ### Current Status Quo:

 - 💼 I’m pursuing a <strong>Bachelor of Science in Information Technology</strong>.
-- 🔍 I’m looking for career opportunities in the <strong>Web Development</strong> Industry.
+- 🔍 I’m looking for career opportunities in the <strong>Full Stack</strong> Industry.
 - 💬 Feel free to discuss with me about <strong>Cyber Security, Web Development, NFT Projects</strong>
 - 👀 See my [Personal Achievement](https://www.linkedin.com/in/irandon-l-947b58214/)